dustinpfister/blog_posts/_posts/lodash_values.md

 layout: post
 categories: lodash
 id: 444
-updated: 2019-07-02 21:21:24
+updated: 2020-06-02 11:23:02
-version: 1.5
+version: 1.6
 ---

 The [lodash values](https://lodash.com/docs/4.17.11#values) method is one of many methods in lodash where there is a native counterpart.
 However sometimes browser support for a native method only goes back so far, also sometimes a native method does not always work as expected, or it could use one little additional feature.
-The lodash values object method might be one such method that supports a case that lodash is not dead just yet.
-The reason being that the native Object.values method is still fairly new, and as such there is limited browser support for older browsers.
+However the lodash values object method might be one such method that supports a case that lodash is not dead just yet.
+The reason is that the native Object.values method is still fairly new, and as such there is limited browser support for older browsers.
+However it still goes back far enough for the most part these days.

+Still in nay case this will be a post on the lodash values method as well as the native javaScript counter part that is the Object.values static object method.
+Regardless if you use lodash or just native javaScript this is a method that any javaScript developer should be familiar with, alone with the Object keys method also.
+So lets take a look at some examples of the lodash values method.

 <!-- more -->